Great Smoky Mountains Railroad 1702: History

 No. 1702 is an S160 steam locomotive built in September 1942 by the Baldwin Locomotive Works in Philadelphia, Pennsylvania, originally for the U.S. Army Transportation Corps, where it was stationed for training purposes at the Fort Bragg military base in Fayetteville, North Carolina during World War II.
 In 1946, a year after the war ended, the No. 1702 locomotive was sold to the Warren and Saline River Railroad (WSR) in Warren, Arkansas, where it was assigned to haul lumber trains.
 When first built, No. 1702 was originally equipped with buffers and chain couplers, which were eventually replaced with knuckle couplers.
 Additionally, its firebox was modified to burn fuel oil as opposed to coal.

-When WSR was dieselized in 1961, the No. 1702 locomotive was sold to the Reader Railroad (RERX) in Hot Springs, Arkansas in 1964, where it was upgraded with a larger tender that was originally used behind a Rock Island steam locomotive and holds 3,600 gal of fuel and 10,000 gal of water.
-Afterwards, the No. 1702 locomotive served tourist operations on the RERX.
+When WSR was dieselized in 1961, the No. 1702 locomotive was sold to the Reader Railroad (RERX) in Hot Springs, Arkansas, where it was upgraded with a larger tender that was originally used behind a Rock Island steam locomotive and holds 3,600 gal of fuel and 10,000 gal of water.
+Afterwards, the No. 1702 locomotive was placed into service in September 1964 and began serving tourist operations on the RERX.
 In 1985, it was sold again to the Fremont and Elkhorn Valley Railroad (FEVR) in Fremont, Nebraska, where the No. 1702 locomotive ran tourist trains on the former Chicago and North Western line between Fremont and Hooper, Nebraska.

 In September 1991, the No. 1702 locomotive was purchased by the Great Smoky Mountains Railroad (GSMR) in Bryson City, North Carolina, where it was significantly altered with a taller smokestack, a larger sand dome, and a wider cab to resemble a more typical American steam locomotive.
-Afterwards, in June 1992, the GSMR operated the No. 1702 locomotive with the Nantahala Gorge and Tuckasegee River tourist excursions on the half of the former Southern Railway Murphy Branch, which spans 53 mi of track between Dillsboro and Nantahala, North Carolina.
+Afterwards, in June 1992, No. 1702 was placed into service and the GSMR operated the locomotive with the Nantahala Gorge and Tuckasegee River tourist excursions on the half of the former Southern Railway Murphy Branch, which spans 53 mi of track between Dillsboro and Nantahala, North Carolina.
 When working on these excursions, No. 1702 uses 400 gal of fuel and 3,500 gal of water per round trip.